UdrK/MST_Algorithms/README.md

 - Kruskal's algorithm (without union-find)
 - Kruskal's algorithm (with union-find)

-All non-trivial datastructures (heap for Prim and union-find for Kruskal) are to be implemented.
+All non-trivial datastructures (heap for Prim and union-find for Kruskal) have been implemented from scratch.